-- If you’re between 55 and 60, the taxable component of your pension will be included in your assessable income and taxed at your marginal tax rate.
-A 15% tax offset is available to reduce the amount of tax you pay on the taxable component of your pension.
+- If you’re between your preservation age and age 60, the taxable component of your pension will be included in your assessable income and taxed at your marginal tax rate.
+A 15% tax rebate is available to reduce the amount of tax you pay on the taxable component of your pension.

-For more information, refer to the 'How pensions are taxed' section in the Flexi Pension PDS.
+For more information, refer to the 'How pensions are taxed' section in the Flexi Pension PDS (PDF, 2.41MB).

 Remember the general transfer balance cap